THE FUNKY MUSE

 Motown writers and producers Holland-Dozier-Holland left Tamla-Motown in 1968, citing non-payment of royalties, and formed their own Invictus and Hot Wax labels.
 Hit making artists on this label in the early 1970’s included Chairmen of the Board ("Give Me Just a Little More Time" and "Pay the Piper") and Freda Payne ("Band of Gold" and "Bring the Boys Home").

-Other Developments: Putting Soul and Funk in Context
+Other Developments: Putting R & B, Soul and Funk in Context

-In the late sixties black artists like Sly and the Family Stone further expanded the precepts of "soul music" with a vision of psychedelic utopia and a band which included men and women, blacks and whites, working together, shifting roles and sharing the spotlight.
-Sly’s bass player Larry Graham was to pioneer the technique of slapping which has become one of the hall marks of funk music.
+In the late sixties bands like San Francisco's Sly and the Family Stone further expanded the precepts of "soul music" with a vision of psychedelic utopia and a band which included men and women, blacks and whites, working together, shifting roles and sharing the spotlight.
+Sly’s bass player Larry Graham was one of the pioneers of the slapping technique which has become one of the hall marks of funk.
+Other bass players to pioneer and develop this style of playing from the early 1970s include the late Doug Rauch (new Santana band) and Stanley Clarke (Return to Forever).

 Jimi Hendrix cut his teeth as a sideman on the Southern R & B chitlin’ circuit before bursting into prominence with the Jimi Hendrix Experience in 1966.
-Others picked up where he left off.
-Curtis Mayfield and War blended elements of Hendrix’s guitar sound and Stone’s rhythms into soul and pop classics.
+Although Hendrix died in 1970, others picked up where he left off.
+Curtis Mayfield and War blended elements of Hendrix’s guitar sound and Sly Stone’s rhythms into soul and pop classics.

-White ("blue eyed") soul artists to emerge in the late 1960s and early 1970s included Steve Winwood (the Spencer Davis Group, Blind Faith and Traffic), Joe Cocker and the Average White Band.
+White ("blue eyed") soul artists to emerge in the late 1960s and early 1970s included Steve Winwood (the Spencer Davis Group, Blind Faith and Traffic), Joe Cocker and the Average White Band (these artists are all British).
+Other artists to emerge in Britain with a funky sound in the early 1970s included Afro-rock band Osibisa, with members from Ghana and the Caribbean, and Argent (most notably on songs written by guitarist Russ Ballard).
+Bassist Tiran Porter brought a bit of funk to the Doobie Brothers.

 Earth, Wind and Fire, Rufus and the Isley Brothers were primarily funk groups who hit their commercial prime in the late 1970s.